-On August 31, 2024, the Punjab Vidhan Sabha published a significant notification regarding the Punjab Apartment and Property Regulation (Amendment) Bill, 2024.
+On August 31, 2024, the Punjab Vidhan Sabha published a significant notification regarding the introduction of the Punjab Apartment and Property Regulation (Amendment) Bill, 2024.
 This bill proposes amendments to the Punjab Apartment and Property Regulation Act, 1995, with the intention of addressing key issues related to unauthorized colonies and simplifying processes for small plot holders.

 Overview of the Amendment